ogusarenko/mke-docs/content/dev/configuration/backup-restore/_index.md

 ---

 MKE 4k supports backup and restoration of cluster data through the use of the [Velero](https://velero.io/) add-on.
 System backup is enabled by default.
+In addition, MKE 4k also supports [etcd backups through the CLI](backup-etcd).

 ## Backup configuration